multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 ## The Transaction Processor

-After the user clicks the `Pong` button and performs the pong transaction, we have to invalidate the cache and we will use the transaction processor to identify all the `pong` transactions on the blockchain, that also have the receiver our smart contract address.
+After the user clicks the `Pong` button and performs the `pong` transaction, we have to invalidate the cache and we will use the transaction processor to identify all the `pong` transactions on the blockchain that have the receiver set to our smart contract address.

 Let's look at the transaction processor source file here:
 ```sh